itascaconsulting/cam/README.md

 Cleaning up

 ## Limitations
+- The way the waiting is done FLAC3D can appear to freeze when waiting for messages.
 - Messages that are in the queue for more than 14 days get deleted automatically.
 - Not all errors are caught, some timeout network errors are not handled correctly and the client (the Itasca software) leaves the